waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 5. Untested Assumptions
 - **FLY HM:** I'm assuming FLY isn't working due to a story event or a bug. **Alternative Hypothesis:** Maybe it only works from certain locations (like cities) or I'm missing a prerequisite I'm unaware of.
 - **Azalea Gym:** The statues at the entrance might be switches.
 Alt: They do nothing, and the puzzle is floor-based or involves trainer interaction order.
-- **SECRETPOTION:** I assume I still need to get the medicine from Cianwood. **Alternative Hypothesis:** The SECRETPOTION already in my inventory IS the medicine for Ampharos.
-I need to check its description.

 ## 6. Confirmed System Mechanics
 - **Respawning Obstacles:** HM-cleared obstacles (like CUT_TREE) respawn upon re-entering a map.